meguna/mff/README.md

   to figure out the right way to handle images with a tech stack like this.
   Another day, another lesson.
 * FULLY IMPLEMENTED image upload / image delete / image update in RecipeForm.
+  As in, show uploaded images as thumbnails on both versions of RecipeForm & allow user to mark them for deletion
 * add new API endpoint - `deleteImageWithPath`
 * add image view to RecipeInfo
 * make sure max image count reflects # of images already uploaded (NOT TESTED)